cepthomas/SublimeBagOfTricks/ST_NOTES.md

 - sublime.Edit Class: Edit objects have no functions, they exist to group buffer modifications.
 - sublime.Settings Class:

+### Plugin Extension Points
-### PLUGIN EXTENSION POINTS - in sublime_plugin Module
+These are in sublime_plugin Module.

 - sublime_plugin.EventListener Class: Note that many of these events are triggered by the buffer underlying the view, and thus the method is only called once, with the first view as the parameter.
 - sublime_plugin.ViewEventListener Class: A class that provides similar event handling to EventListener, but bound to a specific view.
 Provides class method-based filtering to control what views objects are created for.
-- sublime_plugin.ApplicationCommand Class: dexc?
+- sublime_plugin.ApplicationCommand Class:
 - sublime_plugin.WindowCommandClass: WindowCommands are instantiated once per window.
 The Window object may be retrieved via self.window
 - sublime_plugin.TextCommand Class: TextCommands are instantiated once per view.
 The View object may be retrieved via self.view
 - sublime_plugin.TextInputHandler Class: TextInputHandlers can be used to accept textual input in the Command Palette.
 Return a subclass of this from the input() method of a command.